Volt Portugal: Social policy and culture

-The party advocates the legalization of prostitution, soft drug trafficking, passive euthanasia, and assisted suicide.
-Altruistic surrogacy arrangements are also to be legalised, and the extent to which the black market can be combated by legalising surrogacy arrangements of a commercial nature is to be investigated.
-The party is in favour of equal rights for men and women with regard to the right of abortion.

-The party advocates equality in parental leave and free crèches and kindergartens.
+The party advocates equality in parental leave and free Child care and kindergartens.
 Investment in better training for police forces should be increased, ethnic profiling and police violence should be ended.

 Volt wants to improve culture and access for young people by introducing and awarding culture vouchers worth €200.
 Jewish life in Portugal and the Sephardic community should be supported and the application process for Portuguese citizenship of the Diaspora should be made more transparent.

-The introduction of an unconditional basic income is to be explored.
+Public housing should be promoted and the proportion in cities should be increased to at least 10%.
+The party also proposes programmes for multi-generational housing.
+Volt also wants the introduction of an unconditional basic income (UBI) to be examined.

+The party is in favour of the rights of the LGBTQ community and equality.
+The party is against discrimination based on gender, sexual orientation, religion and origin.

 Climate policy

 Volt sees climate protection as one of the most urgent challenges and wants to work towards the goal of decarbonising the energy supply in Portugal and the EU by 2035 and achieving carbon neutrality for the whole of Portugal by 2040.
 In order to combat climate change, Volt advocates the abolition of subsidies for fossil fuels and the inclusion of nuclear power in the European Union's green taxonomy.
 Volt also sees the expansion of rail infrastructure and combating desertification in Portugal as an important element of climate policy in this context.
 In addition, investments will be made in the energy efficiency of houses to combat climate change and increase the safety of people in situations with extreme temperatures.
 Subsidies for fossil fuels should be reduced and the financial resources freed up should be invested in the expansion of the public transport sector and a carbon-neutral mobility system.